cert-manager/website/content/docs/tutorials/getting-started-with-trust-manager/README.md

     EOF
     ```

-1) Lets create a namespace where our application will run:
+1) Let's create a namespace where our application will run:

     ```shell
     kubectl apply -f - <<EOF